JasonEtco/flintcms/.github/CONTRIBUTING.md

 Please discuss code changes before proposing a pull request by opening up an issue (especially if it's a new feature).

+## Testing

+There are (some) tests in place; please make sure that if you are adding functionality you are also writing tests.
+Travis CI has been setup to hopefully catch any significant bugs that new code introduces, but only if the relevant tests exist!

+Flint uses the [`test-selector`](https://github.com/JasonEtco/test-selector) module to make testing specific portions of the app a bit faster and easier to identify.
+Running `npm run tst` will run the locally installed version, but installing `test-selector` as a global node module is suggested.

 ### 🎉 Emojis 🍆

 Using emojis in commit messages is more than allowed, it's encouraged.
 They are fun and in many cases informative.
 That being said, there are some guidelines: